What are the Different Types of Business Phone

 connections in some cases.

-- Some IP-PBX systems require proprietary phones adding additional costs for
+- Some IP-PBX systems require proprietary phones adding increased costs for

 *NOTE: Prices for a some Asterisk based systems are very reasonable and